wormholecowboy/programming-notes/git.md

 HEAD refers to a specific branch, not a commit, except when in detached state.

 # HANDY
+ ## remove all files from staging, keep working changes
+git reset
  ## keep file but rm from staging
 git rm --cached
  ##  remove file from hdd too